 Irwin IP’s lawyers have a long history of success in copyright infringement matters, and their experience involves a diverse range of media.
-Perhaps the best evidence of Irwin IP’s expertise in copyright infringement matters is the fact that when a premier intellectual property law firm was sued for copyright infringement, it reached out to Irwin IP founder Barry Irwin to handle its defense.
-Long-time client, Massarelli’s Lawn Ornaments, a leader in the lawn and garden statuary sector, continues to rely upon Irwin IP to protect its valuable designs, and to defend it in copyright matters.
-Irwin IP is proud to have been retained for, and successful in, several copyright infringement matters.
-For example, Irwin IP was (or is):
+Our experience spans a wide range of industries, including computer software and other technology, financial services, engineering schematics, entertainment and media, toys and games, sculptural works, and automotive parts.
+The best evidence of Irwin IP’s expertise in copyright matters is the fact that when a premier intellectual property law firm was sued for copyright infringement, it selected our founder, Barry Irwin, and Irwin IP to handle its defense.
+Clients rely on Irwin IP to provide full service for all of their copyright needs.
+For example, long-time client, Massarelli’s Lawn Ornaments, a leader in the lawn and garden statuary sector, continues to rely upon Irwin IP to protect and enforce its valuable designs, as well as defend it in copyright matters.

 Representative matters for Irwin IP, or its lawyers, include:

 Ameriprise v.
 Oppenheimer.
-Lead counsel for Ameriprise in a copyright infringement matter relating to personal financial management pamphlet wherein a permanent injunction against continued distribution of the infringing work was obtained.
+Lead counsel for Ameriprise in a copyright infringement matter relating to personal financial management pamphlet, obtaining a permanent injunction against continued distribution of the infringing work.

-Wiley v.
-McDonnell Boehnen Hulbert & Berghoff.
-Lead counsel for MBHB in successful copyright infringement defense, leading to recovery of attorneys’ fees.
+John Wiley & Sons, Ltd. v.
+McDonnell Boehnen Hulbert & Berghoff LLP.
+Lead counsel for MBHB in copyright infringement matter relating to submissions to the United States Patent and Trademark Office, successfully obtaining dismissal, leading to recovery of attorneys’ fees.

-Zimnicki.
-Lead counsel for Zimnicki in several copyright infringement matters relating to decorative Christmas light displays resulting in numerous settlements totaling over seven figures.
+Zimnicki Litigations.
+Lead counsel for Zimnicki in several copyright infringement matters relating to decorative Christmas light displays, obtaining numerous settlements totaling over seven figures.